FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 helyOS Reserves Agent for Mission
 ---------------------------------
-When helyOS needs an agent to take part in a mission, helyOS core will reserve this agent before sending assignments to it.
-This is done via the instant action routing key, *agent.{uiid}.InstantAction* . helyOS requests the agent to be in **"ready"** status (status="ready" and reserved=True).
-After the assignment is finished, the agent updates its status from **"busy"** to **"ready"**.
-After the assignment is complete, helyOS will  or not release the agent depending on the existence of further assignments in that mission.
+Before processing a mission request, helyOS core will reserve the required agent(s).
+This is done via the instant action routing key, *agent.{uiid}.InstantAction*. helyOS requests the agent to be in **"ready"** status (status="ready" and reserved=True).
+During the assignment, the agent's status changes to **"busy"**.
+After the assignment is compolete, the agent updates its status from **"busy"** to **"ready"**.
+At this point, helyOS may release the agent, depending on the presence of any further assignments in that mission.
 The release message is also delivered via instant actions.

+The agent reservation is important because

+(i) Mission calculations can require considerable computational power and be take several seconds.
+Therefore, the agent must remain available during these period and not be used by other tasks.

+(ii) Some missions require unique tools or devices that may not be present at the required agent.
+Thus, ensuring the readiness of both the agent and its hardware for the specific assignment is important.

+(iii) In the interest of security, heavy agents, even those set to automatable mode, should communicate their upcoming assignment visually or soundly to their surroundings.
+This feature allows anyone nearby to abort the assignment if deemed necessary.

 helyOS Sends Assignment to Agent
 --------------------------------